CCRAN November 14

 photo

-Sam Karikas, Invasive Ductal Cell Carcinoma
+Sam Karikas, Invasive Ductal Cell Carcinoma Patient

 Sam holds a BFA in Film & Video, a university certificate in Public Relations, and is trained in Organizational Innovation, transformation and design-thinking, with 16 years career experience in the non-profit, private, and public sectors.
 With a background in creative strategy and innovation, Sam is currently a CEO in the non-profit sector, working on a project for their museum to be established as a Canadian National Museum.
 In her spare time, Sam reads, writes, is a jury head for the Yorkton Film Festival, and sits on the Globe Theatre’s Board of Directors.